 After lunch, hop on a boat for a different perspective of the Chicago skyline – it’s an absolute must for your Chicago weekend itinerary.
 Enjoy an entertaining hour-long river cruise along the three branches of the Chicago River.
 The on-board tour guide shares the history of the city and more than 40 buildings that you will pass along the way.
 Book your seat now!

 Wrigleyville (and a Cubs Game)

-Home to the much-loved (unless you’re from the South Side or St. Louis) Chicago Cubs, Wrigleyville is a north side neighborhood packed with lively dive bars and fantastic eateries.
-The historic Wrigley Field is at the heart of the residential neighborhood – and attending a baseball game (regardless of who you’re rooting for) is a highlight of any itinerary for Chicago!
+Home to the much-loved Chicago Cubs (unless you’re from the South Side or St. Louis), Wrigleyville is a north side neighborhood packed with lively bars and fantastic eateries.
+The historic Wrigley Field is at the heart of the neighborhood – and attending a baseball game (regardless of who you’re rooting for) is a highlight of any itinerary for Chicago.

 If the Cubbies are not playing, it is still worth visiting the neighborhood for dinner and drinks.
 Visit one of the famous Clark Street sports bars – like the Cubby Bear or Casey Morans – for pub grub and drinks or go for an upscale dinner at Mordecai.

-Alternatively, if seeing a game is at the top of your list of things to do in Chicago, then check the South Side White Sox schedule.
+Alternatively, if seeing a baseball game is at the top of your list of things to do in Chicago, then check the South Side White Sox schedule.
 Outside of the summer baseball season, the city hosts other pro sports events that you could add to your three days in Chicago trip plan.
 Check schedules for the world famous Chicago Bulls (basketball), Chicago Bears (football), Chicago Blackhawks (ice hockey) and Chicago Fire (soccer).

-Wrap up your 3 Days in Chicago Itinerary with more sightseeing, eating and relaxing!
+Wrap up your 3 Days in Chicago Itinerary with more sightseeing, eating and walking it off!
 Start the day at a cool urban park, embark on a local food tour, get a birds’ eye view of the city and end your Chicago tour itinerary at tourist hotspot, Navy Pier.